 The Walking Institute explores, researches and celebrates the human pace by bringing walking and other journeying activities together with arts and other cultural disciplines and people from all walks of life.

-Home to Home, Deveron Projects' Founder/Director, Claudia Zeiske, is spending the next 3 months (July-October) walking from Huntly to her mother's house near Munich in a secular pilgrimage looking into the meaning of home.
+Home to Home, Deveron Projects' Founder/Director, Claudia Zeiske, spent 3 months (July-October 2017) walking from Huntly to her mother's house near Munich in a secular pilgrimage looking into the meaning of home.

 Walking Without Walls, an intercultural dialogue about peace and friendship with painters May Murad (Gaza) and Rachel Ashton (Huntly).